How to Initialize Disk Without Losing Data: A Comprehensive Guide

 2. Type diskpart and press Enter.

-3. Enter list disk to see connected drives.
+3. Enter list disk to see all drives.
+Identify your uninitialized disk by its size.

 6. Type online disk.
 Then, convert the disk: convert gpt or convert mbr.